Freedom of religion in Paraguay: Legal/policy framework

+Religious education is banned in public schools.

+The Constitution provides for conscientious objection to military service, as long as this is on religious grounds.

+Missionaries are required to register in the country, but can work freely.
+Most are from Catholic, Church of Jesus Christ, or evangelical backgrounds.

 Restrictions on and abuses of religious freedom

 President Duarte and some of his supporters promoted intolerance toward the Catholic Church during the 2007-2008 presidential election campaign.
 In 2007 then-President Duarte made several discriminatory remarks against the Catholic clergy in an attempt to discredit candidate Fernando Lugo, a resigned Catholic bishop, who won the election.

 Jehovah's Witnesses who refused to give permission for blood transfusions reported that authorities challenged their "right to bodily self-determination."
 In January 2007 police in Horqueta, Concepción Department, arrested Jehovah's Witness Pastor Juan Gill and four members of his congregation for refusing to authorize a blood transfusion for Gill's son, Magno Gill Bazan.
 In June 2007 a court found them innocent.
 In September 2007 police arrested Jehovah's Witnesses José Ortega and Asunción Bernarda Ortega Gaona for refusing to allow doctors to give their daughter blood transfusions.
 Doctors at the hospital administered the blood transfusion after obtaining a court order.
 Ten days after their arrest, the Ortegas were released from prison on bail; their case remained under investigation at the end of the period covered by this report.
+In 2022 there were no reports of forced blood transfusions.

 In May 2007 the Supreme Court ruled that the government's expropriation in 2005 of approximately 319000 acre of land in Puerto Casado owned by Reverend Sun Myung Moon's Unification Church was unconstitutional.
 In August 2007 the government and the Unification Church agreed to a donation of 74130 acre for distribution to local farmers.
 Thereafter, the Government granted the Church access to its remaining land holdings, and the Church remains active in the country.

-There are no reports of religious prisoners or detainees in the Paraguay.
+There are no reports of religious prisoners or detainees in 2022.

-The government generally takes steps to promote tolerance for religions or religious beliefs.
-On April 23, 2008, the government opened an investigation against anti-Semitic and pro-Nazi activist Ramon Dardo Casteluccio for threatening violence against members of a local human rights nongovernmental organization (NGO).

-Societal abuses and discrimination

-There were some reports of societal abuses or discrimination based on religious affiliation, belief, or practice; however, prominent societal leaders took positive steps to promote religious freedom.
-The government investigated these cases but lacked adequate resources to resolve them.

-Anti-Semitic and pro-Nazi messages and symbols, including graffiti, appear sporadically.
-The government investigated but did not identify suspects.
-In July 2007 the newspaper ABC Color published an anti-Semitic article.
-Representatives of B'nai B'rith met with the publisher to express their concern.

-On November 9, 2007, then-presidential candidates Fernando Lugo and Lino Oviedo attended a memorial event honoring Jews persecuted and killed in 1938 by the Nazis on the Night of Broken Glass (Kristallnacht).
-The government permitted an interfaith NGO to host a memorial event on September 11, 2007, at the National Congress.